Python Turtle - Lesson 1¶

 10## Write your code below this line ##

-file and save it to your lesson folder.
-Below is its code.
+Download the lesson_1_ex_2.py file and save it in your lesson folder.

 1## Draw a Triangle with the Turtle ##